 Jennifer is a media spokesperson for the British Dietetic Association and has been on live news programs, as well as radio, in this capacity.
 Jen has recently been the dietitian for a “transformation” reality TV show and has sucessfully helped the contributors to meet their nutrition goals and overhaul their lifestyles.
 Jennifer is often asked to speak at various events and recently enjoyed being asked to speak on “fad diets” at the House of Lords.

-I am the consultant dietitian for a NHS severe eating disorders team and also the lead dietitian at Weight Loss Surgery Kent.
-I featured on a television documentary on bariatric surgery, “Eating for Two”, in which I was the lead dietitian.
+Jennifer is the consultant dietitian for a NHS severe eating disorders team and also the lead dietitian at Weight Loss Surgery Kent.

-I have a balanced approach to nutrition, I do not believe in “quick fixes” and I really believe that being healthy and living a healthy, balanced lifestyle, in terms of nutrition, exercise and mental wellbeing, is key to happiness.
+Jen has a very balanced approach to nutrition, she does not believe in “quick fixes” and really believes that being healthy and living a healthy, balanced lifestyle, in terms of nutrition, exercise and mental wellbeing, is key to happiness.

-I am a busy working Mum of two little ones and can easily empathise with the minefield of nutrition information and the lack of time most of us have to focus on our nutritional intake.
-Through my work and background degree in psychology I understand that emotional and psychological issues, as well as medications, can have a substantial influence on a persons ability to follow a healthy lifestyle and I work effectively and gently with people to overcome these barriers.
+She is a busy working Mum of two little ones and can easily empathise with the minefield of nutrition information and the lack of time most of us have to focus on our nutritional intake.
+Through her work and background degree in psychology she understands that emotional and psychological issues, as well as medications, can have a substantial influence on a persons ability to follow a healthy lifestyle and she works effectively and gently with people to overcome these barriers.

-I have excellent communication and interpersonal skills and find it easy to build rapport with clients and colleagues.
-For more information on how I can help you please contact me today.
+Jennifer has excellent communication and interpersonal skills and finds it easy to build rapport with both clients and colleagues.

 PgDip Dietetics (Merit, King’s College London)